-For this set up (which we used on a number of occasions) the horses front feet are ideally just a couple feet outside the arena door and the person stands back by the horses shoulder.
+For this set up (which we used on a number of occasions) the horses front feet are ideally just a couple feet outside the arena door and the handler stands back by the horses shoulder.
 Usually a nice composition is for the handler to turn their shoulders slightly towards the horse.

 Back in 2014 Mike was shooting with his Canon EOS 1D Mark IIN.
-For this shoot, while the snow was really coming down quite hard, Mike was NOT standing out in it with his equipment.
+For this shoot, the snow was really coming down quite hard, but Mike was NOT actually standing out in it with his equipment.
 He and his camera AND the strobe head with the Octabox with a diffuser (for you non- photographers reading this post that means a big darn flash on a tripod linked wirelessly to his camera) were standing INSIDE the barn, shooting out.
 The diagram for this set up is shown below the gallery.

 The photos in the gallery above were all shot at with a Canon 70-200mm lens, ISO of 400.
 Due to the changing weather conditions, even using the Octobox flash, Mike experimented with different f stops, from f/5.6 to f/18.
 The darkest image is one where the flash failed to fire

 As I mentioned at the beginning, my equine partners for these shots were two fantastic Arabian mares.
 The super cute grey was very fondly known as Chloe and the fabulous chestnut mare is Robby.
 Both have distinguished pedigrees.